Ludeo/intralism-tool-collection/README.md

 ### Check with the global rank
 Enter the global rank of the player into the textbox and select the checkbox titled "Check By Rank".
 Then click the check button

+### User Statistics
+If you click the Statistics button you can select a player that you have checked before and get information from the time you checked the player with different graphs and also a table with the scores from each check.

 ## Map Converting
 You can decide between converting from intralism to mania or converting from mania to intralism.